andrelandgraf/vercel-experiments/packages/framework/README.md

 ### Missing Entry Point

 ```
-❌ Entry point not found: /path/to/src/index.html
+❌ Entry point not found: /path/to/src/root.tsx
-Make sure you have an 'index.html' file in your src folder.
+Make sure you have a 'root.tsx' file in your src folder.
 ```

 ### Missing Public Directory (Warning)